CesiumGS/cesium/Documentation/Contributors/TestingGuide/README.md

 ## Resources

-See Section 4.4 of [Getting Serious with JavaScript](http://webglinsights.github.io/downloads/WebGL-Insights-Chapter-4.pdf) by Cesium contributors Matthew Amato and Kevin Ring in _WebGL Insights_ for a deeper but less broad presentation of Cesium testing.
+See Section 4.4 of [Getting Serious with JavaScript](http://webglinsights.github.io/downloads/WebGL-Insights-Chapter-4.pdf) by CesiumJS contributors Matthew Amato and Kevin Ring in _WebGL Insights_ for a deeper but less broad presentation of CesiumJS testing.